systay/systay.github.com/_posts/2021-03-23-code-generation-in-vitess.md

 We benchmark and profile the generated code pretty hard, and make sure to squeeze as much juice as possible.
 Then we change the generator, and wham!
 642 rewriter methods have been updated.
 This would not really have been possible if we had to change those methods manually.

+Honorable mention:
+Most of this code is heavily influenced by the latest rockstar to join the PlanetScale and Vitess ranks - [@vmg](http://github.com/vmg)